All Scholars Day 2022

 - Abstract body is limited to 75 words.

-- The body of abstract: the purpose of the study, methods used, a summary of the results and conclusion reached (tentative conclusions or expected outcomes are fine).
+- Body of abstract: purpose of the study, methods used, summary of the results and conclusion reached (tentative conclusions or expected outcomes are fine!)

 - References and credits SHOULD NOT be included in the abstract.

 - Use standard abbreviations in parentheses after the full word the first time it appears.